walice/COVID-SB/README.md

 ## Technical details

 The project is set up as a Jupyter notebook which scrapes the California Department of Public Health website and automatically updates a Google Sheet through the [Google Sheets API](https://developers.google.com/sheets/api/quickstart/python).
 The notebook automatically pushes the change to GitHub, which is hosted using GitHub pages on <https://alicelepissier.com/COVID-SB/>.
-Finally, the repo contains an implementation to automatically run the notebook using Windows Task Scheduler.
-You could do achieve the same thing using cron on Mac or Linux.
+A cron job is set up to run automatically inside a Virtual Machine hosted by Google Cloud Platform.
+Finally, the repo also contains an implementation to automatically run the notebook using Windows Task Scheduler.

 ### Setting up the automation

+* `execute_notebook.py` uses [papermill](https://github.com/nteract/papermill) to automate the execution of the Jupyter notebook.
+* If you are on Linux:
+  * Set up a cron job (type `crontab -e`) with the contents of `linux_crontab`.
+The job is set up to run every day at noon.
+Update this to reflect your directories and Python installation.
+* If you are on Windows:
   * Create a task which triggers `windows_scheduled_task.bat` every day at noon (or other) using Windows Task Scheduler.
-* This batch file will call `execute_notebook.py` in an Anaconda prompt.
-Update this to suit whatever Anaconda/Python set-up you have.
+This batch file will call `execute_notebook.py` in an Anaconda prompt.
+Again, update this to suit whatever Anaconda/Python set-up you have.
-* `execute_notebook.py` uses [papermill](https://github.com/nteract/papermill) to automate the execution of the Jupyter notebook.